Greg8128/searchserver/README.md

 # Motivation
-similar to "bangs" on duckduckgo and brave search but customizable and a little faster.
+Similar to "bangs" on duckduckgo and brave search but customizable and a little faster.

 # Setup
 Clone the project.
 You can do this with `git clone $project_git_url`.